Asian Development Bank boosts 2019-2030 climate financing goal to $100 billion | Headlines

 Reuters first reported https://www.reuters.com/world/uk/exclusive-citi-hsbc-prudential-hatch-plan-asian-coal-fired-closures-sources-2021-08-03 in August that ADB was working with major financial firms to develop a mechanism to buy up coal-fired power plants in Asia and retire them early to shrink the biggest source of carbon emissions.
 Asakawa said the group has finished an initial feasibility study and is now embarking on a longer study of the concept in three target countries -- Vietnam, the Philippines and Indonesia.

+The concept is not included in the ADB's overall climate financing goals, because most of the money will come from private investors and donor sources, including philanthropists, Asakawa said.
+A study by the Institute for Energy Economics and Financial Analysis estimated that retiring half the coal power plants in Indonesia, the Philippines and Vietnam would require as much as $55 billion in financing, requiring strong support from Southeast Asian governments to attract financing.

+The ADB will announce the partnership to design and establish the Energy Transition Mechanism (ETM) at COP26.
 "Even now, some philanthropists have already shown interest in investing in this new initiative.
 So we plan to launch the ETM at COP26 in Glasgow," Asakawa said.

-He said he hoped to present the concept at COP26 along with Indonesian Finance Minister Sri Mulyani Indrawati and Philippines finance minister Carlos Dominguez, two of the "pilot countries" in the project.
+Asakawa added he hopes to be able to present the plans along with Indonesian Finance Minister Sri Mulyani Indrawati and Philippines Finance Minister Carlos Dominguez.

-He added that there is interest among other developing countries in Asia to participate in the coal retirement plans, with "more and more" countries likely to join the initiative later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)